Whitemud Drive: Route description

 Continuing eastward, access is provided through interchanges at 178 Street, 170 Street, 159 Street, 149 Street (limited access), Fox Drive, 53 Avenue, Terwillegar Drive, 119/122 Street, (Frontage road begins) 111 Street, Calgary Trail/Gateway Boulevard (Highway 2), 99 Street (Frontage road ends), 91 Street, 66/75 Street, 50 Street, 34 Street, 17 Street and the eastern leg of Anthony Henday Drive.
 Along this portion, Whitemud Drive crosses the North Saskatchewan River on the Quesnell Bridge before Fox Drive, Whitemud Creek (its namesake) before 119/121 Street, Mill Creek before 50 Street, and Fulton Creek after 17 Street.
 It also passes under a Canadian Pacific Kansas City rail line before 99 Street and over a Canadian National rail line after 17 Street.

 The last recent at-grade intersection to be upgraded to an interchange was 17 Street.
-The overpass has two lanes open in each direction.
-The construction was completed in 2013.
+The overpass has two lanes open in each direction and was completed in 2013.
 As a result, Whitemud Drive is now free-flowing within the bounds of Anthony Henday Drive.
+The whole freeway within the Lewis Estates Boulevard/Guardian Road intersection and the east leg of Anthony Henday Drive has a posted speed limit of 80 km/h.